thalkz/thalkz.com/pages/home.md

 ## Posts

-* [Implementing the Meijster Distance algorithm in Kotlin](/pages/meijster_distance), step by step explanation of how the Meijster distance transform is calculated
+* [2024-11-13 Meijster Distance in Kotlin](/pages/meijster_distance), step by step explanation of how the Meijster distance transform is calculated
-* [A Philosophy of Software Design](/pages/philosophy_of_software_design), a book about how to fight software complexity
+* [2024-05-18 A Philosophy of Software Design](/pages/philosophy_of_software_design), a book about how to fight software complexity

 ## Projects